nicolasserrano/tools/MENTOR/Publications.md

 -	[Aligning Stakeholder Needs with Program Requirements Using a Multi-Stakeholder Survey](https://en.ru.is/media/cdio2022/CDIO_2022_Proceedings.pdf#page=624) in [18th CDIO](https://en.ru.is/cdio2022)
 - Project in progress [Codex: An Open Source Online Platform to Perform Automated Evaluation](https://en.ru.is/media/cdio2022/02_CDIO2022_PiPs_v2022-06-08.pdf) in [18th CDIO](https://en.ru.is/cdio2022)
 - Paper [Evaluation of emergency remote teaching during covid-19 lockdown in a Spanish university](https://ro.uow.edu.au/jutlp/vol19/iss5/07) in [Journal of University Teaching and Learning Practice (JUTLP)](https://ro.uow.edu.au/jutlp/)
+- Paper <a href="http://doi.org/10.1002/cae.22681">Automated and continuous assessment implementation in a programming course</a> in <a href="https://onlinelibrary.wiley.com/journal/10990542">Computer Applications in Engineering Education</a>